 In March 2018, the Company expanded its business reach by creating a wholly owned US-based subsidiary.
-Gatekeeper Systems USA Inc. ("Gatekeeper USA"), in the state of Delaware.
-In April 2018, Gatekeeper USA executed an Agreement for Purchase and Sale of Business Assets to acquire substantially all of the business assets of an existing mobile video surveillance service provider.
+Gatekeeper Systems USA Inc. ("Gatekeeper USA"). in the state of Delaware.
+In April 2018.
+Gatekeeper USA executed an Agreement for Purchase and Sale of Business Assets to acquire substantially all of the business assets of an existing mobile video surveillance service provider to the transit industry.
 The asset purchase was the execution of a strategy to accelerate the Company's expansion into mobile video maintenance and support services within the transit industry.
 The assets purchased included assignment of existing contracts to provide mobile video surveillance products, support, and maintenance to the Southeastern Pennsylvania Transportation Authority ("SEPTA").
-In addition to supporting SEPTA, the Company is working to migrate all US customer business to flow through Gatekeeper USA.
-This shift better enables the Company to comply with "Buy America" requirements and mitigates the impacts of recently introduced US trade tariffs.
-Gatekeeper USA contributed a net income of \$182.415 to the consolidated first quarter financial results of fiscal 2019 and has operated profitability since its inception.
+In addition to supporting SEPTA, Gatekeeper USA is expanding its service solutions to include mobile video system manufacturing in an effort to provide regional service for customers, comply with "Buy America" requirements and mitigate the impacts of recently introduced US trade tariffs.